rust-lang/rust-forge/conventions.md

 Use these basic strategies to handle specific error classes.

-* For *catastrophic errors*, abort the process or fail the task depending on whether any recovery is possible.
+* For *catastrophic errors*, abort the process or panic the task depending on whether any recovery is possible.

-* For *contract violations*, fail the task.
+* For *contract violations*, panic the task.
 Recover from programmer errors at a coarse grain.

 * For *obstructions to the operation*, use `Result` or, less often,